jtwyoyo/Project/README.md

 # Project
-An overview of every project , lab and lectures
+An overview of every essential projects and labs.